thesleepingsage/DaVinci-Resolve-Timestamp-Extractor/README.md

 - Print the results to the console
 - Optionally generate an output file with the extracted information

-## How to Export Timestamps CSV in DaVinci
+## How to Export Timestamps CSV in DaVinci Resolve

 - Video Guide Coming Soon
 ![Export CSV](https://i.imgur.com/qw3xKwr.png)